MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

     1. type: `import cv2`
     1. if there are no errors ... you are good!
     1. type: `cv2.__version__` and the current version should come up ... something like 3.4.0 or whatever version you downloaded.
+    1. If you have errors, you did something wrong!
+You have to put the library exactly where I told you and you have to have the python libraries (using `pip`) from the python install section installed.
+OpenCV depends on `numpy` and will crash if not installed.

 If you ever need to update your system to a new version, like `3.4.4`, you can repeat this process.
 You *might* need to update the python library `numpy`, but that should be easily fixed with" `pip install -U numpy`.
 OpenCV and `numpy` are tighly coupled.